ysyk2021/the-art-of-customer-relationship-management-building-strong-relationships-with-customers/src/chapter-9-1.md

-Chapter 9: Conclusion: Mastering Customer Relationship Management: The Importance of Building Strong Relationships with Customers for Business Success
+The Importance of Building Strong Relationships with Customers for Business Success
 ======================================================================================================================================================

 Customer relationship management (CRM) is an essential component of modern business.
 In this book, we've explored various techniques and strategies for building strong relationships with customers through effective CRM.